 That’s why books featuring bisexual characters and literature written by bisexual people help create a safe, understanding, and inclusive space for the bi-community.
 Not only does reading books that explore bisexuality help people understand the nuances of bisexuality and the struggles faced by the community, but it also helps bisexual people feel seen and heard.

 Whether you are a proud bisexual person or an ally looking to educate yourself, these 27 books are must-reads.
 Celebrate the beauty of bisexuality, one page at a time:

 Never Miss a Beat

 Subscribe to our daily newsletter to stay ahead of the latest LGBTQ+ political news and insights.

 The Bisexual’s Guide to the Universe: Quips, Tips, And Lists for Those Who Go Both Ways by Nicole Kristal and Mike Szymanski

-This book is not only the first winner of the first Bisexual Lambda Literary Award in 2006, it also shares a lot of useful information and is friggin’ hilarious, especially for fans of snark.
-It is divided into sections — beginner, intermediate, and advanced — so it really has something for everyone.
-It includes the authors’ own personal experiences along the way, so it never becomes dry or academic.
-There are also all sorts of useful content, like a guide to Bi film, that you won’t find elsewhere.
-And because it is written for bisexuals by bisexuals, bisexuality is not just a token mention, it is the real focus.
-And it is very very funny, sarcastic, snarky, and generally just fun to read.
+Are you a fan of snark?
+If you’re bisexual, of course you are.
+This book is not only the first winner of the first Bisexual Lambda Literary Award in 2006, it shares a lot of helpful information and is also friggin’ hilarious.
+Divided into sections — beginner, intermediate, and advanced — it has information for all levels of gay.
+Plus, Bisexuals Guide to the Universe is infused with the authors’ personal experiences along the way, so it never becomes dry or academic.
+And because it is written for bisexuals by bisexuals, bisexuality is not just a token mention.
+It’s the real focus.

 Current Research on Bisexuality by Ronald Fox